Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Applications

 Within this process, we find that the scaling parameter $a$ decays exponentially from unity to zero, $a(t) = e^{-t/2}$, corresponding to a dimensionless decay rate $\gamma_0=1/2$.
 This is accompanied by an exponential decay $K_1(t) = (N^2-1)e^{-t}+1$ of the first-order SFF, describing the dip to unity with a decay rate $\gamma_1=2\gamma_0$, which agrees with the scaling prediction \eqref{eq:StroboscopicFFResult} up to corrections $O(N^{-2})$.
-The key question is whether the process recovers the complete spectral statistics encoded in the scaling forms \eqref{eq:StroboscopicFFResult} of $K_n$, and displays self-similar spectral correlations up to standard unfolding, as in the scaling theory itself.
+The key question is whether this process recovers the complete spectral statistics encoded in the scaling forms \eqref{eq:StroboscopicFFResult} of $K_n$, displaying self-similar spectral correlations up to standard unfolding, as in the scaling theory itself.

 This is analyzed in Fig.~\ref{fig:stochastic}.
-The top panel shows the SFF after unfolding the DBM spectrum to the scaling mean density of states \eqref{eq:scalingdos} (see Appendix B).
-We observe that this agrees with the scaling prediction \eqref{eq:StroboscopicFFResult} up to statistical fluctuations, over the whole range of the scaling parameter, hence, over the complete scrambling dynamics.
-Furthermore, upon fully unfolding the spectrum to a uniform mean density, we find perfect collapse of all data onto straight lines $K_n=n$, which establishes agreement with the scaling theory down to the level of self-similarity under the flow, again on all scales of $a$.
+The top panel shows the SFF after unfolding the DBM spectrum to the scaling mean density of states \eqref{eq:scalingdos} (see Appendix~\ref{app:b}).
+We observe that this agrees with the scaling prediction \eqref{eq:StroboscopicFFResult} up to statistical fluctuations over the whole range of the scaling parameter, hence, over the complete scrambling dynamics.
+Furthermore, upon fully unfolding the spectrum to a uniform mean density in the bottom panel, we find perfect collapse of all data onto straight lines $K_n=n$, which establishes agreement with the scaling theory down to the level of self-similarity under the flow, again on all scales of $a$.

-As we show next, this tight agreement including the higher orders of the SFF is a nontrivial statement about the DBM process, marking it out as a privileged model of fast scrambling among a wider class of dynamical models.
+As we show next, this tight agreement---including the higher orders of the SFF---is a nontrivial statement about the DBM process, marking it out as a privileged model of fast scrambling among a wider class of dynamical models.

-\textit{Chaos bounds.}---Our scaling ansatz \eqref{eq:Scaling} equates two unitarily invariant generators, and this invariance is also obeyed in DBM.
-Let us therefore consider more generally any dynamical evolution of this kind, induced by ensembles of generators that are invariant under rotations $u(t;dt)\to W^\dagger u(t;dt) W$.
-Evaluating the average over $W$ in the CUE, the first-order SFF incrementally updates as